VincentTam/vincenttam.github.io/source/_posts/2016-02-09-rake-aborted-due-to-a-vim-swap-file.markdown

 1. [Visual Star Search][visual-star-search]: Select text in visual mode and search it with an asterisk `*`.
-2. [textobj-lastpat][lastpat]: Add the last search pattern as an text object.
+2. [textobj-lastpat][lastpat]: Add the last search pattern as a text object.

 ---